 Do some research and install the best digital wallet for your needs before you start mining.

 Unfortunately, you can’t start mining bitcoin from your smartphone or a standard laptop.
 You need to invest in specialized equipment.

 Cloud-based software allows you to connect to the bitcoin network and start mining.
 These programs are generally free and use the power of your mining rig to generate trillions of hashes per second.

 You can start browsing for the best bitcoin mining software at any time, but mining experts recommend investing in your hardware before you download any mining applications.
 That way, you’ll know your mining capacity and can pick the best program for your rig.

 Bitcoin mining rig

 Now for the tough part.
 Bitcoin mining hardware is the most significant investment you’ll have to make before you start mining.

-The most popular hardware used for mining today is called an ASIC, or application-specific integrated circuit.
+One way to set up a mining rig is with an ASIC, or application-specific integrated circuit.
+ASIC mining is a popular option for bitcoin miners.
 Modern bitcoin mining sites store hundreds of ASICs in temperature-controlled rooms, but it is possible to buy and run a single machine from your home.